1What is GST?

 7Great.
 How much does it cost?

 We are unique that we care about your relationship and value we provide.
-For most users Filing with EZGST is FREE upto 30th September.
+For SMEs, we are offering a 7 day FREE Trial and 50% OFF on their 1st year Subscription.
 For others, we charge a nominal fee based on the CA assistance and consultation if the user seeks it on need basis.

 8What's so special about EZGST, then?